-Make your first stop in Llangollen.
-It's an ancient market town situated on the banks of the beautiful River Dee and the by the landmark of Castell Dinas Brân.
+Make your first stop by the landmark of Castell Dinas Brân before heading to Llangollen.
+It's an ancient market town situated on the banks of the beautiful River Dee.
 Visit Plas Newydd, a gothic fantasy house built by 'The Ladies of Llangollen' in the eighteenth century.
-If you're not lucky enough to be here for the International Musical Eisteddfod held each July, there's plenty to explore in its narrow streets.
+An alternative option is to take a 45min boat trip along the Pontcysyllte Aqueduct with Anglo Welsh Waterways Holidays.
+They operate daily trips, five times a day from 1 April to 30 September.
+Booking is advised.
+If your clients are not lucky enough to be here for the Llangollen International Musical Eisteddfod held in July, there's plenty to explore in its narrow streets.

 Continue to Conwy via the scenic Horseshoe Pass (A542) and through the Vale of Clwyd.